-Curious to know if your struggles are common struggles that many people experience?
-I've broken down some of the most common I deal with in my office to help you understand where you may be, and to help you decide what the next steps are.
+Curious to know if your struggles are treatable or, in fact, need to be treated.
+Are they common?
+I've broken down things like anxiety, depression, and lack of self-esteemt to help you understand where you may be, and to help you decide what the next steps are.

 Anxiety disorders are highly treatable, but due to the unfortunate negativity surrounding the word anxiety only 36.9% of those suffering receive consistent treatment.
 This means most are left in an isolated struggle that only exacerbates their inability to feel like they can have a moment of peace.

-Perhaps at this point you’re wondering if you have anxiety.
+Perhaps at this point you’re wondering if you have ANXIETY.
 Well, that’s a great question that anyone who feels like she is just not quite her usual self or constantly in her head about EVERY.
 LITTLE.
 THING. should consider.
 The signs of anxiety are fairly easy to identify if you know what you’re looking for.
-Among the symptoms of anxiety, some common elements are:
+Among the symptoms of anxiety, some common symptoms are:

-Compulsive thinking (I call this the gerbil wheel of thought...hard to jump off.
-Seemingly impossible to stop thinking and worrying.)
+Compulsive thinking in the past or future (I call this the gerbil wheel of thought...hard to jump off.
+Seemingly impossible to stop thinking and worrying.
+“I should have done, said, behaved or I need to say, do, behave like this.)

-Nervous habits and cravings (i.e., cigarettes, alcohol, binge eating, etc.)
+Nervous habits and cravings (i.e., cigarettes, alcohol, binge eating, picking your fingers, scabs, etc.)

 Pain or lump in your throat and/or trouble breathing in moments of stress